 New Orleans is renowned for its architecture, from antebellum mansions and mid-century modern homes to iconic churches and historical buildings.
 These buildings preserve New Orleans’ rich history and culture, enabling them to be shared with future generations.
-This means that there are a number of special considerations to take into account for home renovation projects in certain New Orleans neighborhoods like the French Quarter, the Marigny, and the Irish Channel, just to name a few.
+This means that there are a number of special considerations to take into account for historic renovation projects in certain New Orleans neighborhoods like the French Quarter, the Marigny, the Garden District, and the Irish Channel, just to name a few.

 Historic District Landmarks Commission Guidelines